bihanggit/bihang-ecwid/README.md

-Oklink plugin for Ecwid using the oklink.com service.
+Bihang plugin for Ecwid using the bihang.com service.